Imran4424/Python-ProblemNSolutions/readme.txt

 4.5.
 Write a program that read three numbers and display maximum 4.6.
 Write a program that read three numbers and display minimum 4.7.
-Write a program that read three numbers and display mediam
+Write a program that read three numbers and display median

 4.8.
 Write a program that read mark and display pass or fail 4.9.
 Write a program that read mark and display result in grade